 9:43 p.m.
 A Lakeshore Drive caller requested to speak with an officer about a suspicious letter her mother received.
 Officer Brian Sanchioni took a report.

 10:33 p.m.
 An Ash Street caller complained of a neighbor’s dog barking outside and keeping the neighbors awake.
 Officer Preston Mucciarone responded and advised the owner to bring the dog in for the night.

 1:33 a.m.
-Multiple calls were received about a motor vehicle accident on West Main Street, where a car crashed in to a pole and snapped the base.
+Multiple calls were received about a motor vehicle accident on West Main Street, where a car crashed into a pole and snapped the base.
 Sergeant Arthur Schofield and Officers Robert Ekross and Stephen Buckley responded along with an ambulance.
 A 38-year-old male was evaluated and issued a citation for marked lanes violation.
-Property damage to mailboxes, stonewall and pole were reported.
+Property damage to mailboxes, a stone wall and a pole were reported.
 Verizon was notified.
 Officer Buckley provided a courtesy transport to the driver’s home.

 10:11 a.m.
 A caller reported a possible sick bird on Hidden Brick Road.
 The animal control officer was notified.